MaxAltena/baammm-additive-industries/README.md

 Builds the storybook for production to the `storybook-static` folder.

-The build is minified and the filenames include the hashes.\
+The build is minified, and the filenames include the hashes.\
 Your storybook is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.